Excel Add Months to Dates (Table of Contents)

 Get the same date of two months in the future

-The above example shows that EDATE(A2,2) gives us a value of two months into the future with respect to the start date provided in cell A2.
-Cell A2 has a date – 15th November 2018.
+The above example shows that EDATE(A2,2) gives us a value of two months into the future to the start date provided in cell A2.
+Cell A2 has a date – of 15th November 2018.

-To do that, first, we will select this cell B2 and then right-click.
-In the menu that opens up, we will select the Format Cell option.
+To do that, first, we will select cell B2 and then right-click.
+In the open menu, we will select the Format Cell option.

-Next, we will click on Date in the category section and then select the desired Date Type and click OK to apply the changes.
+Next, we will click on Date in the category section, select the desired Date Type, and click OK to apply the changes.

-Now our changes should be reflected, and we get the EDATE result in the format shown below.
+Our changes should be reflected, and we will get the EDATE results in the format below.

 This is exactly what we had calculated theoretically.
-We have the 15th of January 2019, which is 2 months after the start date provided.
+We have the 15th of January 2019, 2 months after the start date provided.

 Add Months to Dates in Excel – Example #2